wbrowar/adminbar/README.md

 ## To Do
 * New icon :horse:
 * Update plugin to support Craft 3
-* Hold the door.
-Hold the door.
-Hold the door.
 * ~~Add a new type to be used within multiple entries.~~
 * ~~Change—in Craft 3 version—Embed Options in Embed Tag to array~~